bgithub1/SubscriptTables/README.md

+Since the Gods at Wikipedia say that "pre-alpha" is:

+"Pre-alpha refers to all activities performed during the software project before testing.
+These activities can include requirements analysis, software design, software development, and unit testing."
+I guess this is a "pre-alpha" project, since lacks decent unit testing.
+However, it has been tested enough to be a good example of what I'm trying to accompllish, and for others to try to use if they want a generalized table UI that connects Java to Meteor.

   GENERAL DESCRIPTION:
-  SubscriptTables is a full Meteor project that shows the use of a library of javascript files called subscriptTablesLib
+  SubscriptTables is a full Meteor project that shows the use of a library of javascript files called subscriptTablesLib.
+SubscriptTables, and it's java companion github repo javaListsInMeteor (https://github.com/bgithub1/javaListsInMeteor), together allow you to send and Receive java.util.lists.
+As well, you can subscribe to changes on those lists that take place on the Meteor server.

-  You should put subscriptTablesLib the lib folder of your Meteor project.
+  You should put subscriptTablesLib in the lib folder of your Meteor project.

   You will then get html tables using Meteor templates that:
   - sort on click